-The Chairman and CFO, where appropriate, respond to shareholder queries directly (whilst remaining cognisant of the Market Abuse Regulations' restrictions on inside information and within the requirements of the AIM Rules for Companies).
+The Chairman responds to shareholder queries directly, where appropriate, (whilst remaining cognisant of the UK Market Abuse Regulations' restrictions on inside information and within the requirements of the AIM Rules for Companies).
 Non-deal roadshows are arranged throughout the year to meet with existing shareholders and potential new stakeholders to maintain, as much as possible, transparency and dialogue with the Market.
 Investor presentations and interviews can be found on the Company's website.